Mark Leibler: Political activism

 Leibler is politically active and prominent in Australian political circles.
 He is associated with various political causes, and particularly with campaigns associated with the rights of Indigenous Australians, as well as being a supporter of Israel.
 He is a member of Melbourne's Jewish community.

 Australia's former prime minister Julia Gillard said of Leibler "you would never die wondering what he thought", that he has always displayed a "care and concern about me as a human being", and that she saw him as "both a product of and a shaper of this community".

 Leibler has spoken of his friendships with Bill Hayden, as well as his relationships with former prime ministers Paul Keating, John Howard and Julia Gillard.

+In 1998, Leibler as national chairman of AIJAC supported the publishing of a leaked list of over 2,000 One Nation members and donors.
+Leibler also lobbied for the Coalition parties to put One Nation last on preference during the 1998 Australian federal election.

 Indigenous rights

 Leibler was involved in the setting up of Australia's Reconciliation Action Plan program and the development of the Uluru statement from the heart, having co-chaired the Referendum Council that led to the release of the Uluru Statement from the Heart.
 The Statement proposed an Indigenous voice to parliament which was unsuccessfully put to a referendum in October 2023.
 His law firm has a strong association with law affecting Indigenous Australians, particularly native title.
 It has practised in the area for 30 years, with a long-standing pro-bono practice.
-Leibler also co-chaired Reconciliation Australian and the Expert Panel on Constitutional Recognition of Aboriginal and Torres Straight Islander Australians.
+Leibler also co-chaired Reconciliation Australian and the Expert Panel on Constitutional Recognition of Aboriginal and Torres Strait Islander Australians.